Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 where $\mu_{\theta}$ and $\Sigma_{\theta}$ represent parameters learned by the neural network.

-Directly applying 2D diffusion models to the 3D domain is challenging due to limited 3D data.
-DreamFusion \cite{poole2022dreamfusion} addresses this by introducing Score Distillation Sampling (SDS), an optimization method that leverages 2D diffusion priors for text-to-3D generation.
-Given a differentiable 3D model $f(\theta)$ capable of rendering images, SDS provides gradient guidance toward high-probability image regions conditioned on input $y$.
+Distilling knowledge from 2D diffusion models to optimize 3D representations has emerged as a promising approach for 3D generation tasks.
+DreamFusion \cite{poole2022dreamfusion} introduces Score Distillation Sampling (SDS), an optimization method that leverages 2D diffusion priors for text-to-3D generation.
+Given a differentiable 3D model $f(\theta)$ capable of rendering images where $\theta$ represents the parameters of the 3D model, SDS provides gradient guidance toward high-probability image regions conditioned on input $\mathbf{y}$.
 The SDS loss gradient is defined as: